SolizerCodes/boltchain/README.md

 # Boltchain ⚡
-*a peer to peer energy exchange focused on solar energie.*
+*a peer to peer energy exchange focused on solar energy.*

 By using a *BoltBox* one can sell/buy solar energy depending on ones current needs.
 The energy is provided by solar energy producers that also participate in the network.